junxit/us-congress-bills-115/metadata.md

 - 2018-09-04 — The House Committee on Rules reported an original measure, H. Rept.
 115-919, by Ms. Cheney.
 - 2018-09-04 — The House Committee on Rules reported an original measure, H. Rept.
 115-919, by Ms. Cheney.
 - 2018-09-04 — The resolution provides for one hour of general debate on both H.R.
 1635 and H.R.
 4606.
 Also, the resolution provides for a motion to recommit with or without instructions for both bills.
+- 2018-09-05 — Considered as privileged matter. (consideration: CR H7834-7838)
+- 2018-09-05 — Considered as unfinished business. (consideration: CR H7838-7840)
+- 2018-09-05 — DEBATE - The House proceeded with one hour of debate on H. Res.
+1049.
+- 2018-09-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-05 — On agreeing to the resolution Agreed to by recorded vote: 224 - 180 (Roll no. 383). (text: CR H7834)
+- 2018-09-05 — On ordering the previous question Agreed to by the Yeas and Nays: 221 - 186 (Roll no. 382).
+(CR H7839)
+- 2018-09-05 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+1049, the Chair put the question on ordering the previous question and by voice vote, announced the ayes had prevailed.
+Mrs. Torres demanded the yeas and nays and the Chair postponed further proceedings on ordering the previous question on H. Res.
+1049 until later in the legislative day.
+- 2018-09-05 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 224 - 180 (Roll no. 383).(text: CR H7834)